astampoulis/makam-paper-funpearl/makamcode/07-hindley-milner.md

 >> T := forall (fun a => arrow a a)
 ```

-Another example, where the problem of naive generalization shows up:
+Another example, where the problem with naive generalization would show up:

 ```makam
 typeof (let (lam _ (fun x => let x (fun y => y)))